 Which milk and sweetener to use for matcha lattes

-We’ve tested a bunch, our favourite is regular cow’s milk and powdered brown sugar.
+We’ve tested a bunch of ingredients for matcha latte, and our favorite is regular cow’s milk and powdered brown sugar.
 Of course, this is just our preference.
 Feel free to swap the type of milk or sweetener if you have dietary restrictions or just simply prefer something else.
-We have tried this recipe with many other alternative milks (almond, soy, macadamia, oat) as well as other types of sweetener (acacia honey, simple syrup, maple syrup, monkfruit sweetener, stevia).
+We have tried this matcha latte recipe with many other alternative milks (almond, soy, macadamia, oat) as well as other types of sweetener (acacia honey, simple syrup, maple syrup, monkfruit sweetener, stevia).
 They are all perfectly viable alternatives to make matcha latte.

 How to make the classic matcha latte